General Statement of Policy

 Bar Exam Study

 Bar exam study passes are available to non-Brooklyn Law School graduates for a fee.
-Passes for the February 2014 New York State bar exam study period will be available for sale at the first floor library reference desk January 2, 2014.
+Passes for the February 2017 New York State bar exam study period will be available for sale at the first floor library reference desk beginning January 2, 2017.
 A limited number of passes will be available on a first come, first serve basis.
 The fee will be $50.00.
-Individuals purchasing a pass must present a dated law school ID card or government issued identification.
+Individuals purchasing a pass must present a dated law school ID card or government issued identification, and proof that they are taking the February 2017 bar exam.

 The purchase of a bar exam study pass entitles the individual to use the facilities of the Brooklyn Law School Library, with the exception of the workstations, databases, printers, and the study/conference rooms.